plusserver/docs/content/en/container/managed-kubernetes/documentation/hybridconnector/HC-provisioning.md

 With the HybridConnector, you can network-connect your existing environments hosted at plusserver with your Kubernetes cluster.

-Provisioning/Deprovisioning the HybridConnector
+## Provisioning/Deprovisioning the HybridConnector

-To do this, open a ticket with the following information:
+Open a support ticket in your CloudHub providing the following details:

 1. Name of the Kubernetes Cluster
    - You can find this in the Gardener Dashboard under Clusters.

-2. Name of the Existing Environment
+2. Name of the existing environment
-   - Domain Name
+   - Domain name
    - You can find this in the Gardener Dashboard under Secrets.

 3. Tenant Name